wsghlby/learning-note/designing-data-intensive-applications.md

 ### How to describe system load

 Load can be described with a few numbers which we call load parameters.
-The best choice of parameters depends on the architecture of your system (e.g. request per second for web server, ratio of reads to writes for database; average case, extreme cases)
+The best choice of parameters depends on the architecture of your system (e.g. request per second for web server, ratio of reads to writes for database; average case, extreme cases).

 #### Twitter example

 2 main operations:
-- Post tweet  to this user's followers (4.6k requests/sec on average, over 12k requests/sec at peak)
+- Post tweet  to this user's followers (4.6k requests/sec on average, over 12k requests/sec at peak).
 - Home timeline display tweets posted by people this user follow (300k requests/sec).

 2 ways of implementing these operations: